 Who We Are

 Literacy for Life grew out of the Parents as Tutors Program (PTP) at the Schools and Community Centre, University of Canberra.
-Jane was co-ordinator of the PTP and Kristine, Gaynor and Cath also come from academic and student support roles in the Faculty of Education at University of Canberra.
+Jane was co-ordinator of the PTP and our team members Kristine, Gaynor and Cath also come from academic and student support roles in the Faculty of Education at University of Canberra.
 The PTP was, for 25 years, an education program whose purpose was literacy research and teaching using the Scaffolding Literacy teaching approach.
 The PTP worked with families whose children struggled to make age-appropriate literacy gains at primary or secondary school.
 It combined parent seminars with a series of intensive one-on-one literacy learning tutorials.
 The program took into account the effect that a child’s literacy difficulties have on the family and taught the parent effective strategies to use to assist their child, enabling them to provide ongoing support for their child once their participation in the program finished.

 The Parents as Tutors Program ended in 2008, providing the opportunity for Literacy for Life to fill the much needed gap for students and families looking for specialised and individual assistance in all aspects of literacy.